cbrenner04/overtime_code_along/README.md

 ## Features

 - [x] Approval workflow
-- [ ] SMS Sending --> link to approval or overtime input
+- [x] SMS Sending --> link to approval or overtime input
 - [x] Administrate admin dashboard
 - [x] Block non admin and guest users from admin dashboard
 - [ ] Email summary to managers for approval
 - [x] Needs to be documented if employee did not log overtime
+- [ ] Create audit log for each text message

 ## TODOs